noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 Ristia’s lips, as if she was happy to see her beloved daughter’s admiring gaze.
 Right at that moment, Chris lowered her voice a little and spoke.

-[By the way, Mother,... one merchant who was quite notorious recently was arrested after all his misdeeds were exposed in the light of day.]
+[By the way, Mother... one merchant who was quite notorious recently was arrested after all his misdeeds were exposed in the light of day.]

 [Ara, is that so?
 People really shouldn’t do bad things.]